ilikescience/mhs11/src/assets/writing/generative-art-og-images.md

 Instead, I used Zach Leatherman’s [eleventy-img plugin](https://github.com/11ty/eleventy-img).
 When my site is built in production, Eleventy downloads an image for each post on the site that needs one.
 It saves that image into the build directory, then pipes the filename/URI into the relevant meta tag in the post’s `<head>` tag.

-This has the added benefit of making sure my opengraph images still exist, even if the Netlify function stops working (or, in my case, when I accidentally disable it by changing the environment settings).
+This has the added benefit of making sure my Open Graph images still exist, even if the Netlify function stops working (or, in my case, when I accidentally disable it by changing the environment settings).

 ## In the end